jrnl-org/jrnl/CONTRIBUTING.md

 Feature requests and ideas
 --------------------------

 So, you have an idea for a great feature?
 Awesome!
 We'd love to hear from you!
-Please [open a new issue](https://github.com/jrnl-org/jrnl/issues) and describe the goal of the feature, and any relvant use cases.
+Please [open a new issue](https://github.com/jrnl-org/jrnl/issues) and describe the goal of the feature, and any relevant use cases.
 We'll discuss the issue with you, and decide if it's a good fit for the project.

 When discussing new features, please keep in mind our design goals. jrnl strives to do one thing well.
 To us, that means:

 * be _slim_
 * have a simple interface
-* avoid dupicating functionality
+* avoid duplicating functionality

 A short note for new programmers and programmers new to python